 Although there are no longer state pre-adoption committees for Florida, Clay County continues to use district pre-adoption committees as the first step in the District standardization process.
-All publishers listed in the Florida School Book Depository (FSBD) catalog are notified by letter in the winter or spring before the committee convenes.
-In addition, a notice will be posted on the District and FADIMA websites.
+All publishers registered during the state of Florida Intent to Bid process are notified by letter in the winter or spring before the committee convenes.
+In addition, a notice will be posted on the District and/or FADIMA websites.
 A publisher then decides to submit materials for the Clay County adoption and files a letter of intent to participate by the deadline specified in the letter/notice.
 Publishers should include a list of evaluation samples that will be shipped to the district and instructions for the return of those samples.

-Submit Samples Deadline
+Submitting Samples Deadline